by-pinja/baxi-mock/README.md

 ## how can I simulate successful payment?
 Start making payment while this is running on background.
 After payment is waiting for response, console will ask from you whether to set payment as success or as fail.
-Press respective button and Voila!
+Press respective button (S) and Voila!

+## How can I simulate failed payment?
+Just like successful payment, just press F instead!